RetroReversing/retroReversing/pages/n64/N64_3DModellingSoftware.md

 They were developed to run on Sri's IRIX Operating system and so would be limited to developers who can afford the cost of the SGI workstations.

-The product known as `Ningen` was later renamed to `Gamegen` and supported other consoles such as a Playstation 1 swell as the N64 [^4].
+The product known as `Ningen` was later renamed to `Gamegen` and supported other consoles such as a Playstation 1 aswell as the N64 [^4].

+Notable Games with assets created in Multigen:
+* San Francisco Rush (N64, PS1) [^15]
 </div>
 </section>